Interface FormInputBuilderApi

 createDateUserEntry

 Creates newDateUserEntryDateinput (context parameter).
-Rendered as a date picker field that enables the user to enter a date value.Example:
+Rendered as a date picker field that enables the user to enter a date value.The stored value is a

 - Parameters: